 The open space took place on the 8th and 9th.
 In the beginning I was a bit skeptical whether we would get enough content in the agenda with only about 30 people present.
 My suspicion was probably partly raised by the fact that for quite a many this seemed to be the first time they participated in an open space conference.
 My fear was soon proven unfounded and we got easily more than enough quality content into the agenda.

 I won’t go through the various sessions I attended because it would just simply need way too much writing.
 And in the end I wouldn’t probably be able to summarize them effectively anyway.

 One thing worth mentioning about an open space event like this is that there probably wasn’t anything unheard of or world shattering presented in any of the sessions.
 It’s more about sharing knowledge among peers and solving real problems that people have in their everyday work.
 In that sense it’s much more hands on than regular “speaking head” conferences.
 And I like that.

 Although the conference was meant for developers and testers – i.e. more technical audience – it surprised me how much human interaction and psychology related subjects arose.
 But I can’t say that was a bad thing at all.
 It’s probably an area where I haven’t focused too much in my past and I should be learning more.
 This was a good kick start for that.

 Overall I had a blast!
 Hopefully the tradition of Aulanko Open Space has now started and there will be another event next year.
 Or other such open space events will be organized elsewhere since nowadays I think I much prefer this kind of events over regular conferences.
 I just gain so much more from these.

 Big thanks to the organizers and everybody who participated.
 You made an event that will not get forgotten.

-You can see some photos and feelings from the Twitter feed below – although it seems that people were so busy with everything happening in the event that there was hardly any time to tweet 🙂
+You can see some photos and feelings from the Twitter search for #aulanko_os – although it seems that people were so busy with everything happening in the event that there was hardly any time to tweet 🙂